eastandwest/skyway-cusotom-messaging/readme.md

 # how to run unit test

-* command-line only
+* command-line test with mocha

 ```
 $ npm run test
 ```

-* browser test
+* browser test with mocha

 ```
 $ npm run devtest